35

 z-index

-is 0, and will not work unless you apply position on the element (except static).z-index
+is 0, and will not work unless you apply position on the element (except static). - Elements with a larger

 is the default value of this property, and the elements appear in their normal flow in the document.top